MKWorldWide/Lilith.Eve/docs/ARCHITECTURE.md

 - **Causal Inference**: Understanding treatment causality
 - **Multimodal AI**: Integration of text, image, and sensor data

+*Last updated: 2025-08-03*

 ---

 *"In the architecture of Lilith.Eve, every component serves the divine purpose of healing, guided by wisdom, compassion, and technological excellence."*